annaquaglieri16/Motivational-Study/03-Factanal/README.md

     ## Mean item complexity =  1.8
     ## Test of the hypothesis that 6 factors are sufficient.
     ##
-    ## The degrees of freedom for the null model are  406  and the objective function was  10.52 with Chi Square of  3278.37
+    ## df null model =  406  with the objective function =  10.52 with Chi Square =  3278.37
-    ## The degrees of freedom for the model are 247  and the objective function was  1.46
+    ## df of  the model are 247  and the objective function was  1.46
     ##
     ## The root mean square of the residuals (RMSR) is  0.03
     ## The df corrected root mean square of the residuals is  0.04
     ##
-    ## The harmonic number of observations is  323 with the empirical chi square  293.67  with prob <  0.022
+    ## The harmonic n.obs is  323 with the empirical chi square  293.67  with prob <  0.022
-    ## The total number of observations was  323  with Likelihood Chi Square =  448.4  with prob <  7.6e-14
+    ## The total n.obs was  323  with Likelihood Chi Square =  448.4  with prob <  7.6e-14
     ##
     ## Tucker Lewis Index of factoring reliability =  0.883
     ## RMSEA index =  0.05  and the 90 % confidence intervals are  0.043 0.058